moeenmeigooni/peptide-conductance/README.md

-Python scripts for MD simulations and conformational analysis of peptides in STM break junction corresponding to the following paper:
+Python code for MD simulations and conformational analysis of peptides in STM break junction corresponding to the following paper:

 R. Samajdar, M. Meigooni, H. Yang, J. Li, M. Mosquera, N. Jackson, E. Tajkhorshid, C. Schroeder.
 The role of secondary structure on charge transport in peptides using single-molecule techniques.
 2023. *In preparation.*